 Paternity, Child Custody for non-parents, Guardianships, and Custody For Parents.

-Adoptions, Prenuptial or Postnuptial Agreements, Name Changes, Post-Decree Modifications and "Military Divorce".
+Adoptions, Prenuptial or Postnuptial Agreements, Name Changes, Post-Decree Modifications, "Military Divorce", CFI Investigations, Post-Decree Appeals & Motions.

 DUI/DWAI, Assault, Theft, Trespassing, Disorderly Conduct, Forgery, Resisting Arrest, Prostitution, and any other misdemeanor crime.